LaunchCodeEducation/web-fundamentals/studios/flicklist/7/README.md

 Switched to a new branch 'walkthrough7'
 ```

-But as usual, if you fall behind the instructor, don't stress about it.
-Just sit back and watch.

-### Walkthrough
+## Walkthrough

-Thus far, our web-app does not have a concept of user accounts built in.
-As a result, there is only one "communal" movie list, and all the users who visit our site work "collaboratively" on that list.
-That's kind of cool maybe, but our goal is a site where each user manages her own list, without interference from other users.
-That is exactly what we will do today!
+Thus far, our web-app does not have a concept of user accounts built
+in.
+As a result, there is only one "communal" movie list, and all the
+users who visit our site work "collaboratively" on that list.
+That's
+kind of cool maybe, but our goal is a site where each user manages her
+own list, without interference from other users.
+That is exactly what
+we will do today!

-The goal today, at a high level, is to implement the existence of user accounts and registration, and ensure that users cannot see the main pages of the site unless they are logged in.
+The goal today, at a high level, is to implement the existence of user
+accounts and registration, and ensure that users cannot see the main
+pages of the site unless they are logged in.

-More specifically, we will update our codebase with the following additions:
+More specifically, we will update our codebase with the following
+additions:

 - A `User` class to represent and save users in our database.
-- New routes and handlers: `Login`, `Logout`, and `Register`.
+- New routes and handlers: `register` and `logout`.
-- New templates for the `Login` and `Register` pages.
+- A new template for the `register` page.
-- Some new helper functions in our base parent `Handler` class.
-These helper functions will preempt every request with a "login wall", so that certain pages (such as *My WatchList*) cannot be accessed unless the user is logged in.
-- A separate file with some more helper functions, lower-level utilities to help us with hashing and salting, so that we can encrypt and decrypt passwords.
+- We'll modify our base template to display the username or links to login and register.
+- A 'login wall' that monitors requests of unlogged-in users, and prompts them to create an account if they're not logged in.
+- We'll modify our base template to display flashed messages, so that we can tell the user things like "you typed the wrong password"

 That's a lot!
 We would have liked to give you the chance to write some of this code yourself, but there is not enough time.
 Luckily, your upcoming Assignment will give you a similar chunk of starter code, so you won't be expected to write all this code on your own during the assignment.

+## Studio

+You know how annoying it is to create new accounts on websites?
+It
+always seems like the name you want is taken, or the passowords must
+have 87 digits in them, or whatever?
+Now you get to implement that
+type of validation.

+Also, right now the only way to log is is as a side-effect of creating
+a new account.
+It'd be neat if once users created accounts and logged
+out, they could log back in using their existing email and password.

+### Checking out the Studio code

+Follow the [instructions for getting the code][get-the-code] in order to get the starter code for `studio7`.

+### Your Tasks

+1. When a user tries to create an account, but supplies different 'password' and 'verify' fields, redirect them back to '/register' and flash them a message about why thier attempt to create an account failed.
+2. Log out, and see what happens when you try to create a user that already exists.
+This happens because we passed the 'unique=True' keyword param to the User.email db.Column invocation.
+When we wear our DB Admin hats, we're happy to get this error, but when we wear our UX designer hats, we want something prettier.
+Before creating an account, search the database for an existing account with that email.
+If it exists already, redirect them back to 'register' and tell them why their account creation failed.
+3. Add a new route for '/login', that responds to GET and renders a 'login.html' template
+4. Create the 'login.html' template, with form fields for email and password.
+5. Test it out - Hopefully the first problem you notice is that you get redirected to the 'register.html' page.
+Change the login wall to allow this route through.

+### Retrospective

+We've created users and managed the login and logout process.
+But the
+user model doesn't relate at all to our Movie model.
+In the next
+studio, we'll 'cross the streams' and store movies on a per-user basis.